WebXDAO/blockchain-dev-path/docs/💖 Free Training/Alchemy's Road to Web3.md

 Learn about [Alchemy's Road to Web3 series](https://docs.alchemy.com/docs/welcome-to-the-road-to-web3), a 10-week, self-paced web3 developer program to help new blockchain devs go from beginner to advanced.

-## Road to Web3 Learning Challenges
+## Road to Web3 Learning Challenges :rocket:

 Here are links to each of the learning challenges in the Road to Web 3 Series.

 - [How to Develop an NFT Smart Contract (ERC721) with Alchemy](https://docs.alchemy.com/docs/1-how-to-develop-an-nft-smart-contract-erc721-with-alchemy)